nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 # run the server
 hostedApp.run(host="0.0.0.0", port=50100, debug=True)
 ```
-* In the above example the flask application named `app` is sub-mounted under a URL prefix "/myApp"
+* In the above example, the flask application named `app` is sub-mounted under a URL prefix "/myApp"
-*
+* In case of no matching URL prefix, "404 not found page" will be returned

 ### extract variables from URL query parameters
 * using request.args imported from flask module, we can extract the query parameters from URL